Cell Modules for Type $A$ Webs: Gram Determinants

 Our construction gives a new basis in terms of the idempotent $\JW_3$ and $\JW_2$.
 In this case the $\JW_1$ is ``absorbed'' completely by the condition on elements of cell modules.

 Now, in this new basis,

 The factor $(\delta^3 - 2\delta)/(\delta^2 - 1)$ comes from the trace of the Jones-Wenzl idempotent, $\JW_3$. \end{example}

-\begin{remark} We could in fact bubble this construction down and use clasps instead of the neutral ladders in \cref{eq:inductive_diagram} always.
+We could in fact bubble this construction down and use clasps instead of the neutral ladders in \cref{eq:inductive_diagram} always.
 This would give us an orthogonal basis of the cell modules and would preserve the Gram determinant.
-We denote this basis by $\mathbb{L}_t$ and it will be critical for the sequel. \end{remark}

-\begin{remark} The importance of preserving the Gram determinant comes from having a view to the modular theory of webs.
+\begin{definition} Consider the construction of a basis as in \cref{subsec:basis} where all neutral ladders are replaced by clasps.
+This defines a new basis denoted $\mathbb{L}_{\mathbf t}$ called the \emph{clasped light ladders}. \end{definition}

+\begin{example} Let us continue our example above and write out the clasped light ladder basis.
+We present the elements after simplification by absorbing all Jones-Wenzl projectors into each other.